-Richard M. Olson became our President and Chief Executive Officer in November 2016.
-Previously, he served as President and Chief Operating Officer from September 2015 through October 2016.
-Mr. Olson served as Group Vice President, International Business, Micro Irrigation Business and Distributor Development from June 2014 to September 2015, Vice President, International Business from March 2013 to June 2014, Vice President, Exmark from March 2012 to March 2013, and General Manager, Exmark from September 2010 to March 2012.
+Richard M. Olson is our Chairman of the Board, President and Chief Executive Officer, and we generally refer to him in this proxy statement as our Chairman and CEO.
+Mr. Olson was appointed as Chairman in November 2017, was elected as Chief Executive Officer in November 2016 and was elected President in September 2015.
+Previously, he served as Chief Operating Officer from September 2015 through October 2016; Group Vice President, International Business, Micro Irrigation Business and Distributor Development from June 2014 to September 2015; Vice President, International Business from March 2013 to June 2014; Vice President, Exmark from March 2012 to March 2013; and General Manager, Exmark from September 2010 to March 2012.

-In his more than 30 years with our Company, Mr. Olson has developed and brings to our Board rich knowledge of the Company, including, in particular, our global business and operations, manufacturing processes and product development strategies.
+In his more than 31 years with our Company, Mr. Olson has developed and brings to our Board rich knowledge of the Company, including, in particular, our global business and operations, manufacturing processes and product development strategies.
 In addition, the broad experience he has gained through his past leadership of our various businesses and manufacturing operations provides him with a unique perspective regarding our growth initiatives and strategic direction.
-Also, in his capacity as our President and CEO, he has extensive knowledge of all aspects of our Company, businesses, industry and day-to-day operations and, together with Mr. Hoffman, serves as a unifying element between our Board and Management.
+He contributes a deep commitment to quality, innovation, ethical values and focus on customer service.
+As a result of his dual role as Chairman and CEO, Mr. Olson provides unique insight into our Company's future strategies, opportunities and challenges and serves as a unifying element between our Board and Management.

-Current None Past 5 Years None
+Current None